cloudbuilderspa/CloudNativeGuardiansKCSA/sections/4_System_Hardening/lab_guide_en.md

             command: ["sh", "-c", "while true; do echo consuming...; done"] # Example of a busy loop
             # No resources: { limits: ..., requests: ...} defined
         ```

+**✨ Prediction Point ✨**
+*If a Pod like `no-limits-pod` is deployed without CPU or memory limits, what are two potential negative impacts on the node it runs on and other Pods sharing that node?*
     *   **Discussion:**
         *   What could happen if many such Pods are deployed on a node without resource limits?
 (CPU/memory exhaustion on the node, affecting other Pods and Kubelet stability - a "noisy neighbor" DoS).
         *   How do `LimitRange` and `ResourceQuota` objects help mitigate this? (`LimitRange` sets default limits/requests for Pods in a namespace if not specified; `ResourceQuota` sets overall resource consumption limits for a namespace).
     *   **Security Note:** Always set resource requests and limits for your workloads.

+**✅ Verification Point ✅**
+*Explain the difference between `ResourceQuota` and `LimitRange`.
+Which one would you use to enforce that *every* Pod in a namespace must have memory limits specified, and which would you use to cap the total memory usage of *all* Pods in that namespace?*

 2.  **Discuss API Server Overload (Conceptual):**
     *   **Scenario:** Imagine a script (or a compromised component) making thousands of API requests per second to the API Server.